Skip to main content

 1. The Prophet Muhammad's Mission

-Islam began in 7th-century Arabia through the teachings of Muhammad.
+Islam began in 7th-century Arabia through the teachings of the Prophet Muhammad (PBUH).

 During his lifetime: